-The Committee, in consultation with the CEO, then assessed the performance of Ms. McLauchlin and Ms. Newman against their personal performance goals outlined above, which represented 33.33% and 50%, respectively, of their target awards, and determined to award them 142.0% and 142.0%, respectively, of the personal performance component of their target awards under the 2022 STIP.
+The Committee, in consultation with the CEO, then assessed the performance of Mr. Simmes, Ms. McLauchlin and Ms. Newman against their personal performance goals outlined above, which represented 33.33%, 50% and 50%, respectively, of their target awards, and determined to award them 174.2%, 129.5% and 146.8%, respectively, of the personal performance component of their target awards under the 2023 STIP.

-The performance reviews of Ms. McLauchlin and Ms. Newman were based upon the attainment of individual goals and objectives established as discussed above.
-The Committee had the sole discretion to increase, decrease or eliminate the amounts otherwise payable to Ms. McLauchlin and Ms. Newman based upon individual performance or any other factors the Committee deemed appropriate.
-The Committee believes Ms. McLauchlin's and Ms. Newman's awards reflect their leadership in their respective areas of management and strong personal performance.
-As a result, the Committee awarded annual cash incentive awards under the 2022 STIP to Ms. McLauchlin of \$149,085 (representing 28.4% of her maximum eligible award) and to Ms. Newman of \$142,533 (representing 40.6% of her maximum eligible award).
+The performance reviews of Mr. Gendell, Mr. Simmes, Ms. McLauchlin and Ms. Newman were based upon the attainment of individual goals and objectives established as discussed above.
+The Committee had the sole discretion to increase, decrease or eliminate the amounts otherwise payable to each executive based upon individual performance or any other factors the Committee deemed appropriate.
+The Committee believes each executive's award reflects their leadership in their respective areas of management and strong personal performance.
+As a result, the Committee awarded annual cash incentive awards under the 2023 STIP to Mr. Gendell of \$1,312,963 (representing 93% of his maximum eligible award), Mr. Simmes of \$948,395 (representing 95% of his maximum eligible award) Ms. McLauchlin of \$440,213 (representing 80% of her maximum eligible award) and Ms. Newman of \$297,923 (representing 85% of her maximum eligible award).